asfaltboy/SublimeTestPlier/README.md

 #### Default/Example

 An example for an external command execution helpers is provided in the `utils/` sub-dir.
-And when "external" command argument is set to `true`, the `utils/run_externally.py` is launched, and this spawns a child process that calls `osascript launch_in_iterm.applescript` to run the test in an iTerm session.
+And when "external" command argument is set to `true`, the `utils/run_externally.py` is launched, and this spawns a child process that calls `osascript launch_in_iterm.applescript` to run the test in an iTerm session ([iTerm is an OSX terminal][9]).

 If you add your own terminal/os don't forget to submit a pull-request :) !